MerrickBro/NMS-Noteworthy-Planets/README.md

 # NOTEWORTHY PLANETS

-This is a program I created as a side project in my Computer Science Principles class 2023.
+This is a program I created as a side project in my Computer Science Principles class Freshman year.
 Noteworthy Planets is an app made to share planets and their data from the game "No Man's Sky", players can view all planets posted by other users, search through planets based on resources, and upload their own planets for others to find.